The Master's Degree

 Career Opportunities

-More than 500 students have graduated from the master’s program since its inception in 1989.
+More than 500 students have graduated from the master's program since its inception (1989).

-These graduates are now specialized attorneys or patent attorneys.
+These graduates are now specialized attorneys or industrial property attorneys.

-They also work as in-house counsel at a wide variety of companies, including music production companies, literary publishers, video game publishers, IT companies, pharmaceutical companies, online service providers, and more.
+They also work as in-house lawyers at a wide variety of companies, including music production companies, literary publishers, video game publishers, IT companies, pharmaceutical companies, online service providers, and more.

-Some students also work as legal professionals in specialized organizations such as Sacem or the French Health Products Safety Agency, or in public institutions such as the Louvre Museum.
+Some students also work as lawyers in specialized organizations such as Sacem or the Health Products Safety Agency, or in public institutions such as the Louvre Museum.

-To date, more than fifty dissertations have been defended, including 25 between January 2005 and June 2009, and about ten dissertations are currently in the works.
+More than fifty dissertations have been defended to date, including 25 between January 2005 and June 2009, and about ten dissertations are currently in progress.

-The program boasts a faculty of approximately twenty associate professors, three full professors, and one CNRS research fellow .
+The program boasts a faculty of about twenty associate professors, three full professors, and one CNRS research fellow .
 Several HDR degrees have also been awarded through ERCIM (see the “Members” page).

 In pictures…